-- The Strategy notes the following: - " The existing playground (installed in 2004) can currently be described as a large neighbourhood playground.It is proposed to elevate this playground to a district level status to serve residents in the Springvale area.
-Its redevelopment (including design, play theme, siting and integration with the park surrounds) will be considered as part of a master planning process for the park."
+- The Strategy notes the following: - nie exisury prayground (installed in 2004) can currently be described as a large neighbourhood playground.It is proposed to elevate this playground to a district level status to serve residents in the Springvale area.
+Its redevelopment (including design, play theme, sting and integration with the park surrounds) will be considered as part of a master planning nonces for the nare. planning process for the park campaign and will encourage greater compliance with relevant Local Laws and Orders, and maps out a way to achieve a quality public park and reserve network to meet the recreational and social needs of the existing and future Greater Dandenong community, over the next 20 in the public open space network and contributes to Council's responsible pet ownership The Dog off-Leash Strategy takes a holistic approach to the management and control of dogs